Immersive Yoga & Meditation

 A Day in the Life

-We’d like to give you a clearer sense of the schedule you’ll step into as a work-study participant at Konalani.
-As we’ve shared, this lifestyle isn’t for everyone.
-We’re a high-functioning ashram: we meditate before sunrise, we dedicate full days to selfless service, and we live closely as a spiritual community.
-Our days are guided by practice, purpose, and a sincere wish to grow.
+In this video, we’d like to give you a clearer sense of the daily work-study schedule you’ll be stepping into at Konalani.
+We’re a highly-functioning ashram: we meditate before sunrise, we dedicate full days to selfless service, and we support each other while living closely as a spiritual community.
+Our days are guided by practice, purpose, and a sincere wish for inner growth.

 This path asks a lot—and it gives a lot.